jengalas/pz-adventures-jekyll/_posts/2017/2017-04-26-arizona-adventures-2017-day-2.md

 The ever-dangerous chollas were everywhere.
 Don't let a fallen piece get attached to your shoe, or worse, come close enough to an upright cholla plant that a piece detaches and grabs onto your arm or leg!

-The mamms were cute little cottonballs that most often grew under nurse plants at the lower elevations but preferred the open areas near the top of the mountain.
+The mammillarias were cute little cottonballs that most often grew under nurse plants at the lower elevations but preferred the open areas near the top of the mountain.

+{% include image.html filename="P1080288cl.jpg" thumb="P1080288b.jpg" caption="View from one of the Brown Mountain summits" %}

 The view from the first summit is perfect for a desert and cactus lover.
 Although signs of civilization are all around, it's easy enough to imagine that there's nothing left on earth but you and the cactuses!
 After pausing for a minute, Rich suggested that we continue on to the second peak.
 I was thrilled to explore more of this exotic cactus jungle!

 The second of three summits is the highest and gave us a good workout, especially as the day was heating up quickly.
 At the top of the second summit we rested and filled up on water and a snack bar before descending back to the car.
 We noticed only one other person on the trail, and he was doing his best to avoid us.
 Nothing beats almost pure solitude on a trail surrounded by cacti and bathed in sunshine!

 {% include tracklog.html %}